AventusProtocolFoundation/docs/docs/protocolClassic.md

 - **IMembersManager** register or challenge addresses as Primary and Secondary members on the protocol
 - **IProposalsManager** used for creating governance and community proposals; also used for voting on any proposals, including challenges

-See the interfaces in the code [here](https://github.com/AventusProtocolFoundation/protocol-classic/tree/master/contracts/interfaces)
+See the interfaces directly in the code [here](https://github.com/AventusProtocolFoundation/protocol-classic/tree/master/contracts/interfaces) for more infomation.

 ## AVT Mechanics

-Certain interactions with the Aventus Protocol require a deposit using the Protocol's token [AVT](https://etherscan.io/token/0x0d88ed6e74bbfd96b831231638b66c05571e824f) in order to penalise improper behaviour within the network
+Certain interactions with the Aventus Protocol require a deposit using the Protocol's token [AVT](https://etherscan.io/token/0x0d88ed6e74bbfd96b831231638b66c05571e824f) in order to penalise improper behaviour within the network.

-As the Protocol is currently deployed to Rinkeby we've introduced an AVT Faucet (similar to Ethereum's faucet) to release testnet AVTs for use with the Protocol
+As the Protocol is currently deployed to Rinkeby we've introduced an AVT Faucet (similar to Ethereum's faucet) to release testnet AVTs for use with the Protocol.

-This can be accessed via the AVTFaucet contract deployed on Rinkeby [here](TODO)
+This can be accessed via the AVTFaucet contract deployed on Rinkeby [here](TODO).

 #### Event Deposit